 A requester may ask in writing to have processing fees waived if the disclosure of the requested information is in the public interest and likely to contribute significantly to the public’s understanding of the operations and activities of the government and is not primarily of a commercial interest.
 The mere fact a request is a non-profit or member of the media does not in and of itself qualify for a fee waiver.
 Further, an inability to pay is not a legal basis for granting a fee waiver.

 The Air Force Freedom of Information Act (FOIA) program is decentralized so no single office handles all requests.
-For fastest response times, please submit a request online utilizing the Public Access Link (PAL).
+For fastest response times, please submit a request online here.
 A listing of Air Force Requester Service Centers can be found here.

 Freedom of Information Act (FOIA) requests may be submitted to the Holloman Requester Service Center by mail to 49 CS/SCXK (FOIA), 749 West New Mexico, Holloman AFB, NM 88330.
 Mark your request and envelope “FOIA.”
 An adequate description of the records and a willingness to pay is required.
 Furnish any facts or clues about the time, place, persons, events, subjects, or other details of the information or records requested.

 Direct Freedom of Information Act (FOIA) questions to the Holloman Freedom of Information Act (FOIA) Manager at (575) 572-7248 or by email.

 How do I request a copy of my Military Personnel Records or DD214?